Sending Events to Insights

 Automatic Instrumentation

-You can instrument your Ruby and Rails apps by enabling the automatic instrumentation in your honeybadger.yml
+You can instrument your Ruby applications by enabling Insights in your honeybadger.yml

 configuration file: